Angelina-Zaccaria/Complexity/README.md

 * A [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern), which is used to build up state and then finally emit.
 * A [Visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern), which is used to abstract the process of visiting a data structure such as abstract syntax tree (AST).
 The only input you have to provide is what action to perform at each node.

-### Workshop

-The repository contains a stub that parses a javascript file and visits each function.
-However, we need to calculate the following properties:

-* **ParameterCount**: The number of parameters for functions
-* **SimpleCyclomaticComplexity**: The number of if statements/loops + 1
-* **MaxConditions**: The max number of conditions in one statement.
-* **PackageComplexity**: The number of imports used by code.
-* **MaxNestingDepth**: The max depth of scopes (nested ifs, loops, etc) -- this one is hard, only expect a few to get to do finish this one.

-For live example of a code complexity calculator, see [jscomplexity](http://jscomplexity.org/).

 ### Esprima

 Instead of building a scanner and parser by hand like we [demonstrated previously](https://github.com/CSC-DevOps/Parsing).
 We will use an existing library, [esprima](http://esprima.org/), to parse code and create a static analyzer for basic code complexity metrics.